abpframework/abp/.github/ISSUE_TEMPLATE/05_blank_issue.md

 ### Stack Overflow

-Please use Stack Overflow for your questions about using the framework, templates and samples:
+Please use Stack Overflow for your questions about using the framework, templates, and samples:

 https://stackoverflow.com/questions/tagged/abp